sanjayrawat1/bookshop/edge-service/README.md

 resource, we can decouple the two responsibilities.
 Developers would maintain Edge Service, while the platform team would manage the ingress controller and the network configuration (perhaps relying on a service mesh like Linkerd or Istio).

-##### The deployment architecture of the Polar Bookshop system after introducing an Ingress to manage external access to the cluster
+##### The deployment architecture of the Bookshop system after introducing an Ingress to manage external access to the cluster

 ![](https://github.com/sanjayrawat1/bookshop/blob/main/edge-service/diagrams/deployment-architecture-of-bookshop-after-introducing-ingress.drawio.svg)